 Just because a particular state allows an adult to file the first-party case against an establishment doesn’t mean that they’re worth pursuing.
 It is extremely difficult to win these cases because it is hard to convince a jury that an adult should be given money because they went and drank too much alcohol which resulted in their injury.

 A third-party dram shop case is one where another person gets injured by the intoxicated individual.
 For example, a person consumes a lot of alcohol at a restaurant or bar and gets involved in an automobile accident.
 The other driver gets injured in the accident and files a claim against the restaurant or bar.
 This is to be considered as a third-party case.
 Third-party cases are allowed by most states, but what the injured individual must prove at the court differs, depending on the state.
+Contact our lawyers to see how we can help you.

 Proving Liability in Dram Shop Litigation